207-501-2289

 • Another alternative is to have all married guests make their way to the dance floor and simply give the newlyweds wedding advice instead of money.

 Whatever you decide, remember that your wedding day is all about celebrating your love with your closest friends and family.
+Have you wondered if traditional spotlight dances are for you… or necessary at all?